14 Best agile project management tools for project managers

 • Insightful reports and analytics for analyzing team performance, task progress, and project completion status.

-• Epics and sprint features for planning and tracking progress more effectively.
+• Epics and sprint features are used to plan and track progress more effectively.

 Pros

-• Intuitive and visually appealing interface making it easy to navigate and easy project management.
+• Intuitive and visually appealing interface, making it easy to navigate and project management.

 • Supports various agile methodologies, including Scrum, Kanban, and Scrumban.

-• Provide community support and extensive documentation for learning, and best practices.
+• Provide community support and extensive documentation for learning, as well as best practices.

 Cons